+Shared Secret Setting Description Web Parameter: Shared Secret text box in the RADIUS Authentication Configuration area of the Security window (on page 163).
+Terminal Menu: (5) Security > (3) Shared Secret

 Shared Secret

 Setting Description

-Web Parameter: Shared Secret text box in the RADIUS Authentication Configuration area of the Security window (on page 157).

-Terminal Menu: (5) Security > (3) Shared Secret

 Network Type: Both

-Shared Secret Setting Description Default Setting: Blank Options: Any free form text.
+Default Setting: Blank

+Options: Any free form text.

 Description: This is the secret for the RADIUS server.

 Enter the IP address of the radio in the RADIUS server's Clients file.

 Each radio acts as a client when accessing the RADIUS server for authentication.

-Note : Free form text fields CANNOT use any of these characters: %, &, +, =, < or >.
+Note: Free form text fields CANNOT use any of these characters: % & + = < >

-6.3.11.
+6.3.12.
 User Password